shriram/scribble-embedding/README.md

 cases.
 Scribble's `cond-element` (which should be used only sparingly) may be useful in this case.

+## Documentation

+Once you've installed the package, you'll find documentation by searching for "scribble embedding" in your local installation (go to Help | Racket Documentation in DrRacket).

+The installed directory also contains a `sample` sub-directory that provides a file with examples.
+Just run `make` in that directory.

 ## Dependency

 The LaTeX version depends on Scribble continuing to recognize links in